Assorion/FNF-Assorion-Mirror/README.md

 #### **For Windows:**
 - Install <a href="https://haxe.org/">`Haxe`</a>
-- Run `haxelib setup` in CMD.
-Using the defaults is fine
+- Run `haxelib setup` in a command-prompt window (CMD).
+Using the default path is fine
 - Install [libraries](#libraries) below
-- Run `haxelib run lime setup` in CMD
-- Clone (or download) the source code
+- Clone/Download the source code
-- Install Visual Studio (tested on 2017) with the Windows SDK and MSVC
+- Install a C++ compiler.
+In most situations that would be the MSVC compiler (with the Windows SDK included in Visual Studio)
 - Open CMD within the project root folder
-- Run `lime test windows` in CMD
+- Run `haxelib run lime test windows` in CMD

 #### **For Linux:**
 - Install Haxe using your package manager
 - Run `haxelib setup` in your terminal
 - Install [libraries](#libraries) below
-- Run `haxelib run lime setup`
-- Clone (or download) the source code
+- Clone/Download the source code
-- Make sure both `gcc` and `g++` commands work.
+- Make sure `g++` command work.
 If not, install GCC using your package manager
 - Open your preferred terminal within the project root folder
-- Run `lime test linux` in your terminal
+- Run `haxelib run lime test linux` in your terminal

 #### **Libraries:**
 Run `haxelib install <library name>` replacing `<library name>` with these libraries below: